Dz0nZ1/WorkoutAppFrontend/README.md

 # WorkoutAppFrontend

 ### Overview
-The Workout App Frontend is designed to assist you in tracking your workouts by enabling the creation, editing, deletion and viewing of custom workout plans.
+The Workout App is designed to assist you in tracking your workouts by enabling the creation, editing, deletion and viewing of custom workout plans.
 This application provides a systematic approach to organizing your fitness routines.

 <hr>